cos-labs/collections/README.md

 #### General

-The two following parameters can be specified for any of the following layers.
+The three following parameters can be specified for any of the following layers.

 * `background-color`: A hex value that specifies the color of the background.
 * `text-color`: A hex value that specifies the color of the text.
+* `hide-from-nav`: if `true`, will not include the item in the navbar (`section-menu`) component

 #### Title Layer